First-principles calculation of electronic and topological properties of low-dimensional tellurium: Acknowledgements

 \section{Acknowledgements}

 All authors acknowledge the financial support from the Brazilian funding agency CNPq under grant numbers 305174/2023-1, 408144/2022-0 and 305952/2023-4.
 G.E.G.A. thanks CNPq for a undergraduate scholarship.
-We thank computational resources from LaMCAD/UFG, Santos Dumont/LNCC, CENAPAD-SP/Unicamp.
+We thank computational resources from Supercomputers LaMCAD at UFG, Santos Dumont at LNCC and CENAPAD-SP at Unicamp.